 A watermark is the semi-transparent logo or text that many stock photos have placed over them to prevent people from just saving and using them without paying for them.

-If you’re using a vector or illustrated image, does the vibe of it match your company’s positioning and branding?
+If you’re using a vector or illustrated image, does it match your company’s positioning and branding?

 Remember to select your images with care.
 Think about what messages you want to convey – not just about you, your brand or product, but how would someone else interpret it?
 This becomes the cornerstone when building a message that includes images for email best practices.

 Want to learn how Clickback helps you generate B2B leads from your campaigns.
 Connect with us to find out.